-In the UK we have created productions with the Royal Opera House, Scottish Opera, Theatr Genedlaethol Cymru, National Dance Company Wales, Theatr Brycheiniog, Cheltenham International Music Festival and HOME in Manchester.
+In the UK we have created productions with Fio, Britten Pears Arts and the Aldeburgh Festival, London Sinfonietta, Royal Opera House, Scottish Opera, Theatr Genedlaethol Cymru, National Dance Company Wales, Theatr Brycheiniog, Glasgow 1990, Scottish Chamber Orchestra, Cheltenham International Music Festival and HOME in Manchester.

-Awards include: 2020 Philip Venables won the IVOR award for Stage Works for Denis & Katya commissioned and produced by MTW.
-Denis & Katya also won the Fedora Prize for Opera in 2019.
+2020 Philip Venables won the IVOR award for Stage Works for Denis & Katya commissioned and produced by MTW.

 TMA Theatre Awards - Outstanding Achievement in Opera for our production of Greek by Mark-Anthony Turnage in 2011.